Parete

 Parete is a comune (municipality) in the Province of Caserta in the Italian region Campania, located about 15 km northwest of Naples and about 20 km southwest of Caserta.
 As of 31 December 2004, it had a population of 10,597 and an area of 5.7 km2.

 Parete borders the following municipalities: Giugliano in Campania, Lusciano, and Trentola-Ducenta.

 The area of Parete is famous for the production of peaches, strawberries and Aversa Asprinio wine.

 History

 The city was a settlement of the Oscan tribes.

 Under the Romans, it was connected by the Via Campana, leading from Pozzuoli to Capua, and the Via Antica that led to Liternum.
 In the feudal age Parete was a duchy.
 It was in possession of several noble families of the Kingdom of Naples, Kingdom of Naples, including the Caracciolo, Cecaro, Sabatino-Falco and the Moles.

 The Ducal Palace is the legacy of this period.

 Main sights

 Ducal Palace

 The Ducal Palace is a national monument that dates back to the feudal age.

-It was recently renovated and it now houses the very first strawberry museum in Italy, where visitors can explore five themed rooms dedicated to botany, nutrition, history, economy and research.
+The establishment freshly undertook renovations to accommodate Italy's first strawberry museum.
+The museum showcases five themed rooms that hubs the fruits botany, nutrition, history, economy and research.

 The Ducal Palace has become a cultural centre, allowing the citizens to occasionally organize art displays, literary and musical events.